Erigga: Career

 In 2013, Erigga released "Coupé Décalé ft Shuun Bebe".
-The music video for the song was endorsed by TV stations in Nigeria.
+TV stations endorsed the music video for the song in Nigeria.
 In early 2014, he released another single titled "Love No Be Garri", featuring Jimoh Waxiu.

-In 17 July 2017 Erigga released his album A Trip To The South which includes Orezi, Skales, Duncan Mighty and many others.
+On 17 July 2017 Erigga released his album A Trip To The South which includes Orezi, Skales, Duncan Mighty, and many others.

 In 2018, Erigga released another hit single titled "Motivation" featuring Victor AD.
 This song has gained over a million views on YouTube.

-Erigga released his highly anticipated project "The Erigma 2" Album.
+In 2019, Erigga released his highly anticipated project "The Erigma 2" Album.

 The body of work, "The Erigma 2" has 18 tracks with guest appearances from Victor AD, Zlatan, Magnito, MI Abaga, Ice Prince, Vector and others.

-The Erigma 2 album has production credits to Mr. Nolimit, C Major, KO Beat, Kulboy Beats, Doka Shot, Lex Amazing, Prinx Emmanuel and co productions from Beatsbymellow_.
-The Album was mixed and mastered by Mr. Nolimit.
+The Erigma 2 album has production credits to Mr Nolimit, C Major, KO Beat, Kulboy Beats, Doka Shot, Lex Amazing, Prinx Emmanuel and co-productions from Beatsbymellow.
+The Album was mixed and mastered by Mr Nolimit.